Oddero

 • Already certified organic Barolo vineyards, soon to be certified organic with all of their vineyards

-• Worldclass wines that are still somewhat under-the-radar
+• World class wines that are still somewhat under-the-radar

 Oddero is one of the great, historic, traditional Barolo houses with a long history spanning over 200 years.
 There are mentions of the Oddero family in La Morra as far back as the 1700s, though the family was likely there even before that point.
-The winery was among the first producers to estate bottle their Barolo – in the late 1800’s, a time when most wine was sold in bulk either by demijohn or barrel.
+The winery was among the first producers to estate bottle their Barolo – in the late 1800s, a time when most wine was sold in bulk either by demijohn or barrel.
 There are even records of their wine being sold to the USA at that point as well.
 It was Giacomo Oddero (born 1926) and his brother Luigi (born 1928) who brought the winery into the modern era.
 They renovated their ancient farmhouse, elevated their wine quality, and extended their vineyard holdings.
-For years, the estate has quietly sold a good portion of their wines to a loyal clientele, much of it to restaurants in Italy.
+For years, the estate has quietly sold a good portion of its wines to a loyal clientele, much of it to restaurants in Italy.
 As such, they have remained somewhat under-the-radar amongst the tier of traditional Baroli.

 Giacomo’s daughter Mariacristina joined the winery in 1997 after studying Agronomic Science and Enology at the University of Torino.
 But after a few years, she and Luigi, both very strong-headed characters, had a challenging time working together and decided to separate.
 She kept the historic cellars in La Morra and much of the historic vineyards, and he formed his own winery in 2006, called Luigi Oddero e Figli.
 Today, Mariacristina’s son Pietro and niece Isabella are taking over and represent the seventh generation in the family to run the winery.
 They are both hugely committed to raising the reputation of the winery and have made significant investments in the vineyards and cellar to continue to help elevate the level of quality at this venerable estate.